Skip to main content

 Websites

-On a website, traffic arrives upon and travels to any area (such as a page or post) on your website, scroll around and click buttons to know more about you and your business offerings.
-There are many options for navigation which could create confusion when people visit your website.
+On a website, traffic arrives upon and travels to any area (such as a page or post) on your website, where they will scroll around and click buttons to learn more about you and your business offerings.
+There are many options for navigation, which could create confusion when people visit your website.

-Here you will be able to access the folders with website pages such as Home, About, Services etc. Click on the page name to open up the page in your builder.
+When you click on the 'burger' menu on the left-hand side of the page and select the Main Website option, you will be able to access the folders with website pages such as Home, About, Services etc. Click on the page name to open up the page in your builder:

 Funnels